 CarPi - Raspberry Pi with VW RNS2 DVD (MFD2)

-Round about that time the idea arose to scan the CAN bus with a Raspberry Pi to analyse what's going on.
+Round about that time the idea arose to scan the CAN bus with a Raspberry Pi to analyse

 For a better understanding I devide the project in several pieces: